sybrew/the-seo-framework/readme.txt

 = 4.1.1 =

-* We did some professional house cleaning to remove a bit of trash we left in the 4.1.0 update.
+* We did some professional home cleaning to remove a bit of trash we left in the 4.1.0 update.
 Now, everything should be squeaky clean and all sparkly.

+TODO should we test for improvement performance by numbers again?
+I think it's quite substantial, even over 4.1.0.

 **For everyone:**

-* **Improved:**
+* **Performance (new section):**
+	* We exchanged jQuery event handlers for native JS in various places, improving browser load time drastically (even further than v4.1.0 did).
+		* This also improves compatibility with non-jQuery driven APIs.
+	* We exchanged jQuery NodeList handlers for native JS in various places, improving browser load time drastically.
+		* This also resolves an issue where jQuery's cache was polluted for unknown reasons (good luck debugging jQuery's code), in combination with ACF Pro's Flexible Content types, where the browser could hang for several minutes.
+	* We reduced the number of events marginally by exempting hidden fields from change listeners.
 	* TODO We now use fully qualified function names for pre-evaluated functions.
 This means that, if you use OpCache on your server (which you should for ~300% performance improvement), we call functions from your memory, instead of forcing a recompile.
 In layman's terms: you can see a 0~30% (TODO evaluate) performance increase in some scenarios.
 		* https://github.com/php/php-src/blob/PHP-7.4/Zend/zend_compile.c#L3750-L3829
 			* TODO check older versions...